South Korea reports two more MERS deaths, Thailand says no new cases

 MEDICAL TOURISM

-Thailand is a popular hub for medical tourism, with around 1.4 million visitors traveling there for healthcare each year, and Vachira said the public health ministry might ask private hospitals treating foreign patients to screen those traveling from high risk areas, including South Korea and the Middle East.
+Thailand is a popular hub for medical tourism, with around 1.4 million visitors travelling there for healthcare each year, and Vachira said the public health ministry might ask private hospitals treating foreign patients to screen those travelling from high risk areas, including South Korea and the Middle East.

 Malaysia, which shares a 650 km (400 mile) land border with Thailand, has already begun monitoring passengers' body temperatures at its airports, Deputy Health Minister Hilmi Yahaya said in a statement to state news agency Bernama.